 As an aviation executive with 30+ years of experience, every day I work with a team of colleagues who are as passionate and informed as I am about the business.
 Here’s how we predict this summer’s forerunners will soar above the rest:

-Invested in a modernized mainframe
+Invested in a modern mainframe

-It is no great secret that the aviation industry has historically cut corners on funding for infrastructure as it relates to technical debt.4 These patterns of underinvestment only worsened during the pandemic.
+Moreover, it's no great secret that the aviation industry has historically cut corners on funding for infrastructure as it relates to technical debt.4 These patterns of underinvestment only worsened during the pandemic.
 Many airlines’ priorities for the past couple years have been focused, naturally and out of necessity, on the safety of customers and employees first—closely followed by cost reduction in the face of countless waves of lockdowns and constrained travel restrictions.
 In other words, innovation and acceleration have often been put on the back burner.

 And the cracks are starting to show.
 Many of these same airlines continue to run their mission-critical systems on mainframe technology that has reached end-of-life status—as well as end-of-service and end-of-support.
 While it may not result in operational mishaps in the short term, this reality does present a growing threat of system outages in the near future—and with them, disruptions, cancellations, and loss of business.